ZedUnknown/CD-ProJect/README.md

 - Struggling with formatting issues
 - Wishing my local models had ChatGPT's document capabilities

-The setup requires few setups to get up and running (detailed in the documentation), but the trade-off is worth it: your models gain professional document creation abilities while maintaining enterprise security standards.
+The setup requires moderate steps to get up and running (detailed in the documentation), but the trade-off is worth it: your models gain professional document creation abilities while maintaining enterprise security standards.
 If you've ever wished your local models could do what ChatGPT does with documents, this is for you.

 ---